blockchain/blockchain-wallet-v4-frontend/README.md

 1. Ensure Node version >= 8.0 is installed
 2. Ensure `lerna` and `yarn` are installed globally: `npm install -g lerna yarn babel-cli`
 3. Install and link packages: `yarn bootstrap`
-4. Start application in dev mode: `yarn start`
+4. Start application in development mode: `yarn start`
 5. The frontend will now be accessible via browser at `localhost:8080`

 ### Important Notes